chamilad/aws-cross-account-backup-example/README.md

    output values for the variables (either as a Terraform `tfvars` file or command line inputs).
 1. Check back in a couple of hours for the results!

+> The module structure is intentionally kept simple.
+If you're adapting this
+> into your code, change the provider configuration as needed.